robert/robert.github.com/_posts/2018-07-21-programming-projects-for-advanced-beginners-2-game-of-life.md

 Let's break this milestone down further.
 We are faced with at least 2 challenges - working out how to create a board of the right size, and working out how to randomly initialize each cell to either `0` or `1` (dead or alive).
 Let's tackle these problems separately.

 Even though we eventually want to write a `random_state` function, let's start by writing a simpler `dead_state` function.
 Like `random_state`, `dead_state` will accept 2 arguments - a width and a height.
-It will also return a board, width by height in size.
+It too will return a board, width by height in size.
 However, unlike `random_state`, every cell in this board will be initialized to `0`.
 Give this a go.
 Use Google as much as you need to.
 Break it down into even smaller steps if that helps.

 Test your program out by printing a dead state to the terminal.
 It will probably look quite ugly, but that's OK.